microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 Import the helper code that you copied over.

-**Note** You must do this before importing  the model because it helps find the requisite compiled model files.
+**Note** Do this before importing the model because it helps find the requisite compiled model files.

 ```python
 import tutorial_helpers as helpers